 Key limitations of eCommerce solutions in product data management

 To summarize the article, we will briefly describe why eCommerce is not a good place to store product data.
+Without centralized product data, information is often scattered across different systems, leading to the creation of data silos that hinder efficient management and collaboration.

 Limited data management capabilities

 Most eCommerce platforms focus on sales and customer interactions rather than advanced product data management.
 They lack tools for editing, versioning, and validating large amounts of information.
+As a result, ecommerce platforms often struggle to manage data effectively and ensure accurate product data, which can impact consistency, marketing efforts, and multi-channel sales.

 Scalability issues